Monad-01/Ethereum-Solidity-Notes/ethereumNodes.md

 5. Code (Only for the contract account).
 This is the immutable EVM bytecode that gets triggered when transactions are made with the contract account

-6. Storage (Only for the contaact account, empty by default).
+6. Storage (Only for the contract account, empty by default).